-If you are an experienced camper interested in sharing your love of the outdoors and the Gulf Islands, please consider joining us this season.
+If you are an experienced camper interested in sharing your love of the outdoors, please consider joining us this season.
 Minimum stay is 2-weeks, and applicants who are available for longer periods may be given first choice of dates.

 Hosts are selected on a first-come-first-served basis, following a successful application process.
 To apply, contact us.